The KP2 Ratio Strategy

 Price then traded almost 10 points higher on the Tick Divergence long Exhaustion pattern that followed at 12:45.
 One other point here.
 The ratio for the exhaustion pattern was a 78 so it met our criteria.
 And you notice that there could have been 2 entry points.
 One at the blue counter trend zone and then one just 2 points below it.
 This illustrates the Micro idea strategy perfectly.
 Both entries had order flow and the first was that great setup we talk about.
 But then price traded 2 points lower and you are wondering what you did wrong.
 The answer was nothing.
 They ran more stops, maybe including yours if you were trading a full contract.

 The point is this.
 If I had followed a set of rules, and taken the long exhaustion pattern that followed, I never would have had to deal with the trade going against me.
+Second, this strategy idea was created before the SPY Divergence and BloodHound VIX templates.
+Read about why they are more important HERE

 To illustrate this wasn’t a one off pattern, this chart occurred two days later.
 Exactly the same pattern, except it was a short trade.
 Again after a huge strong trend move, price retraces to the tick to the minor support level, forming the strong trend long pattern.